gift-surg/puma/puma/runnable/README.md

 `Runnable` is an abstract base class with a single method, `_execute()`, that must be implemented, although user-defined classes will not typically implement this directly.
 Instead, user-defined runnables will typically derive from one of the standard runnables as shown below, which are described in the following section.

-![Standard runners and runnables provided by PUMA][standard-runnables]

-[standard-runnables]: ../../../resources/runners-and-runnables.png
+![Runnable and runner hierarchy in PUMA][runners-runnables]

+[runners-runnables]: ../../resources/runners-and-runnables.png

 It is the runnable's responsibility to respond to commands as well as to input values.
 As a minimum, it should check for the `Stop` command.
 The standard runnables described below contain a default implementation for this command.
-The [`runner` package][runner] describes how each runnable is executed in the proper context using a `Runner`.
+The [`runner` package][runner] describes how a runner executes a runnable in the proper context, and how errors that occur in runnables are handled.

 [runner]: ../runner

-### Standard runnables
+### Useful multi-purpose PUMA runnables

-This section describes useful general-purpose runnables provided in PUMA.
+This section describes useful multi-purpose runnables provided in PUMA.
-The handling of errors that occur in runnable is described in the [`runner` package][runner].

 #### `MultiBufferServicingRunnable`

-A user runnable derived from `MultiBufferServicingRunnable` is illustrated below.
+An example user runnable derived from `MultiBufferServicingRunnable` is illustrated below.

 ![`MultiBufferServicingRunnable` example][example-multi-buffer-servicing-runnable]

-[example-multi-buffer-servicing-runnable]: ../../../resources/MultiBufferServicingRunnable.png
+[example-multi-buffer-servicing-runnable]: ../../resources/MultiBufferServicingRunnable.png

 The `MultiBufferServicingRunnable` class handles responding to commands and to input data on buffers, routing this input data to user-defined "subscriptions", each of which processes the relevant data and, in the example shown, outputs the results on an output buffer.